Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 Once the Docker image could run reliably on the Raspberry Pi, I wanted the script to run automatically.
 I wanted to run the scipt at regular intervals without the need for me to intervene.

-Note that `cron` may not be the best choice when using it to schedule a script to run at certain times each day.
-See below...

 So, I decided to use `cron`:

 ### What is Cron?